 What happens during pre-production?

-The pre-production stage can be surprisingly variable in length, depending on whether we’re talking about pre-production in film, television, commercials, or some other format altogether.
+The pre-production stage can vary in length, depending on whether we’re talking about film, television, commercials, or some other production format.
 There can be very long pre-production timelines, just as there can be stressfully short pre-production timelines.

 And what does that tell us about the elements of pre-production work from a practical point of view?